kutayeroglu/comp305-group16-project/README.md

 Gezgin test-case 3 and 4 results: these are big data and can be obtained from code. (correct also)

-Gezgin test-case 3 and 4 : 6 minutes for case 3 and aproximately 1 hour for case 4.
+Gezgin test-case 3 and 4 : 15.86 minutes for case 3 and aproximately 396.66 minutes for case 4.

 FINAL ALGORITHM